ballerina-platform/module-ballerinax-redis/docs/spec.md

 - `ttl`: Get the time to live for a key.
 - `RedisType`: Determine the type stored at key.

-# 3.3 List Commands
+# 3.3 List Operations

 List operations allow manipulation of lists stored in Redis.

-Ballerina Redis connector supports the following list commands:
+Ballerina Redis connector supports the following list operations:

 - `lPushX`: Prepend one or multiple values to a list, only if the list exists.
 - `bLPop`: Remove and get the first element in a list, or block until one is available.